Skip to Content

 1. The taxi driver may try to overcharge you- The going rate for a ride from the border to downtown is $5-$6.
 From the border to Zona Rio should cost $6-$7.
 From the border to Playas de Tijuana should cost around $10-$12.
 If a driver tries to charge more than this, you’re being ripped off.
 I recommend you take a white ‘taxi libre’ rather than a yellow cab.
 Insist that the driver uses the meter.
 This way, you won’t get ripped off.
 The yellow cabs should be avoided because they are more expensive and don’t have meters.
 If the driver won’t use the meter, always negotiate the rate before you get in the cab.
 If you can’t get a fair price, just wait for another cab.
 There are taxis all over Tijuana.
 Chances are, you’ll see another pass by within seconds.

-2. The taxi driver may try to take you to a hotel or restaurant where they get a commission- They may lie to you saying that your destination full or closed or give some other excuse.
+2. Taxi drivers may try to take you to a hotel or restaurant where they get a commission- They may lie to you saying that your destination full or closed or give some other excuse.
 They will then suggest an alternative.
 In this case, the driver has a prearranged deal with another hotel or restaurant where they receive a commission.
 Usually, these places are more expensive.
 They may also try to run other scams once you arrive.
 Just insist that the driver takes you where you want to go.
 If they won’t take you, get in another cab.

 3. Taking the scenic route- If a driver thinks you don’t know the city, they may take a long route to rack up a bigger fare.
 To avoid this, look at the map on your phone.